lewiebe2/amazon_vine_analysis/README.md

 ## **Summary**

-Based on the results of the analysis, there does not appear to be positivity bias for reviews in the Amazon Music Vine program since zero Vine reviews gave five stars.
+Based on the results of the analysis, there does not appear to be positivity bias for reviews in the Amazon Music Vine program since 0% of Vine reviews gave five stars.
 In contrast, the non-Vine reviews had a weak majority of five star reviews at 63.77%.

 An additional analysis could be run on the dataset for the percentage of five *and* four star reviews (Vine and non-Vine), since four star reviews may also be considered positive.